Business Taxes Featured

 Small Business Taxpayer Exception

-• If inventory is treated as nonincidental materials or supplies, the costs are deducted in the year they are first used or consumed in operations.
+Taxpayers qualifying under the simplified inventory rules may treat inventory as nonincidental materials and supplies.
+Under this treatment, costs are generally deducted in the year the items are used or consumed in operations.

 Financial Accounting Treatment